felipeg48/blueprint-rabbitmq/readme.md

-# RabbitMQ Blueprint Project
+# RabbitMQ Blueprint Project: Error Handling
-This is a blueprint project illustrating how to use rabbitMQ on the JVM.
-It uses a multi-module project setup and will have branches dedicated to different topics (different exchange types, messaging patterns, within a web container, etc).

-## Checking Out the Examples
-The master branch has two tagged examples that are meant to be taken as a starting point to understanding spring-amqp.

-For an example of a simple message listener with no marshalling, run:

-    git checkout simple

-For an example of using MessageListenerAdapter to have a POJO receive a message as a java object run:

-    git checkout message-listener-adapter
+This branch illustrates how to use spring-amqp's hidden features to achieve pragmatic error handling.
+It makes use of StatefulRetryOperationsInterceptor to configure the listener to retry a failed message every 5 seconds and on the 3rd failure republishes the message to an error exchange with the exception stacktrace in a new header field named x-exception.

-## Running It
+## Running it
 Whenever you check out a tag or branch the first thing you should do is run

     gradle eclipse

-Fromt he root of the project.
-Then from eclipse import the directory and it should bring all of the subprojects in to your workspace.

-Running the ApplicationConfig from the consumer will start the consumer up, running the same class from the producer will start the producer up and publish some test messages.

-Have fun!
+or
+    gradle idea

+From the root of the project to build the project files for your preferred IDE.

+Running the consumer:
+    gradle consumer:jettyRun

+Running the producer requires you to run the AppConfig class from your IDE (for now) to publish a message.